getsentry/sentry-docs/src/collections/_documentation/platforms/python/logging.md

 Instead of using `LoggingIntegration`, you can use two regular logging `logging.Handler` subclasses that the integration exports.

-**Usually, you do not need to use this yourself.** You *can* use this together with `default_integrations=False` if you want to opt into what Sentry captures.
-The disadvantage is that setting up logging correctly is hard and that an opt-in approach to capturing data will miss errors you would never have thought of looking for in the first place.
+**Usually, you don't need this.** You *can* use this together with `default_integrations=False` if you want to opt into what Sentry captures.
+However, correctly setting up logging is difficult.
+Also, an opt-in approach to capturing data will miss errors you may not think of on your own.

 See the [API
 documentation](https://getsentry.github.io/sentry-python/integrations/logging.m.html#header-classes)